 As the coaching circle members ask more probing questions, the issue holder is encouraged to dig deeper to find answers and overcome challenges.
 At the same time, the circle members are practicing the art of asking open questions, a skill that is useful in all areas of work, including consulting, mentoring, and coaching.

 Some of the greatest insights that I’ve received over the years have been as a circle member rather than as an issue holder.
 It turns out that the challenges we face — whether they be inter-personal, emotional, or processual — are often not that unique after all.

 Learning = action and reflection

 Action learning, as the name implies, is all about action and learning.
 Which means that issue holders receive support and accountability for their committed actions and their progress month-by-month.
 Each time the coaching circle meets, they practice reflective learning through providing individual progress updates to the group and ending with a group retrospective.

 The power of a supportive community

 Work can often be quite a lonely place.
-People frequently spend the majority of their time supporting others while they themselves feel unsupported.
+Coaches, managers, and consultants frequently spend the majority of their time supporting others while they themselves feel unsupported.
 A coaching circle is a safe place to explore one’s fears and concerns.
-Being asked probing questions from circle members allows the issue holder to work through problems that often they’re not able to work through on their own, while developing networks and relationships that are deeper than most work ones.
+Being asked probing questions from circle members allows the issue holder to work through problems that often they’re not able to work through on their own, while developing networks and relationships that are deeper than most work relationships.